aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 # Mint NFTs with Aptos CLI

-This codelab lets you use the Aptos CLI to mint non-fungible tokens (NFTs) in Aptos so you can see how the process works and employ related functions in your code.
-Although this codelab assumes use of the devnet network, you could follow the same steps in devnet or even mainnet, assuming you have the necessary funds in your account.
+This code lab lets you use the Aptos CLI to mint non-fungible tokens (NFTs) in Aptos so you can see how the process works and employ related functions in your code.
+Although this code lab assumes use of the devnet network, you could follow the same steps in devnet or even mainnet, assuming you have the necessary funds in your account.

 ## Prerequisites